Faculty & Staff

 Dr. King also draws on experience from a number of governmental and non-governmental organizations including CNA Corporation’s Center for Naval Analyses, as Research Director of the Sustainable Energy Institute, and Senior Manager for Energy and Security Programs at a private consultancy.
 He has held Presidential appointments in the Office of the Secretary of Defense, where he represented the United States for negotiation of the UN Framework Convention on Climate Change, and the Office of the Secretary of Energy.
 King is Vice Chairman of the Council on Strategic Risks and a member of the Center for Climate and Security’s Advisory Board.

 Dr. King maintains expertise in areas including environmental security, climate change resilience and transnational security.
 His present research focuses on studying how water scarcity effects fragile states.
-His most recent book is Weaponizing Water: Water Stress and Islamist Extremist Violence in Africa and The Middle East (new window) (Lynne Rienner 2023).
-King holds a Master’s and Ph.D. in international Relations from the Fletcher School at Tufts University.
+His most recent book is Weaponizing Water: Water Stress and Islamist Extremist Violence in Africa and The Middle East (Lynne Rienner 2023).
+King holds a Master’s and Ph.D. in International Relations from the Fletcher School at Tufts University.

 Joanna Lewis